 Absolutely!
 Subway tiles are incredibly versatile and can complement both modern and traditional kitchen designs.
 Their simple yet classic look can be adapted to any style by choosing appropriate colors and finishes.

-How do I choose the right color subway tile for my kitchen?
+How do I choose the right subway tile color for my kitchen?

 Consider the overall color scheme and the amount of natural light in your kitchen.
-Lighter colors can make a small kitchen feel bigger and brighter, while darker tiles can add depth and warmth.
+Lighter colors can make a small kitchen feel bigger and brighter, while darker tones can add depth and warmth.
 Also, think about the colors of your kitchen appliances and cabinets to ensure a cohesive look.

 Can different subway tile sizes be mixed in a single backsplash?